 top of page

-WASBE will be commissioning a new work by internationally renowned composer, Li Chan from China.
-The work will be for Grade 3 - 4, approximately 6 minutes work for standard band instrumentation.
+WASBE commissioned a new work by internationally renowned composer, Li Chan from China.

 LEAD COMMISSIONER